lf87/gulp-and-webpack-front-end-boilerplate/README.md

 * **webpack.prod.config.js** - Running in production mode will trigger this config file, code uglification and minifying runs by default in this mode.
 It includes the workbox plugin for generating yourself a PWA - additional config may be required to get this working as expected.

+## Folder structure

+By default all project files go in the 'src' folder, and distributed files in to the 'dist' folder.
+Folders within 'src' can be deleted if not required.
+Anything that is put inside the 'static' folder will be duplicated in to the 'dist' folder e.g. 'src/static/assets/video/vid1.ogv' would be processed and added to 'dist' as 'dist/assets/video/vid1.ogv'.

+## Updating packages

+You can update packages with the `$ ncu -u` command, but run `$ ncu` first to check the current and most recent version.
+Please refer to the plugin page for more information: https://www.npmjs.com/package/npm-check-updates

 ## Primary Functions

 Below is a brief description of each function, all of which can be reconfigured on a project per project basis.
 For further information please see the package documentation.